Sharon Keogan: Meath County Council

 Sharon Keogan was a member of Meath County Council from 2014 to 2020.

+At the 2009 Meath County Council election, Keogan's then business and life partner Seamus O'Neill was elected as an independent to the local electoral area (LEA) of Slane.
+He resigned in 2012 citing pressure of work as a publican and undertaker.
+Keogan was expected to succeed him as being the replacement O'Neill had nominated after his election, but she was found to be ineligible for co-option as an independent in 2012 because she had been a member of Fianna Fáil in 2009.
+Instead her son Arian Keogan was co-opted.
-She was first elected, to represent the Laytown-Bettystown local electoral area (LEA), in the 2014 Meath County Council election.

-At the 2019 local elections, she retained her seat in the Laytown-Bettystown LEA and also won an additional seat in the Ashbourne LEA.
+Arian Keogan did not stand in the 2014 Meath County Council election, and his mother Sharon was elected to the redrawn LEA of Laytown–Bettystown.
+At the 2019 Meath County Council election, she retained her seat in the Laytown-Bettystown LEA and also won an additional seat in the Ashbourne LEA.
 While this made Keogan the first woman in Ireland elected to two electoral areas, one of the seats had to be vacated as no councillor may hold two seats simultaneously.
 After the election, she attempted to claim a state grant for both seats, describing it as "unfair" and "unjust" when the application for the second payment (which is intended to encourage more women to run for office) was denied.
-Keogan chose to sit for Laytown-Bettystown LEA and Amanda Smith, who had not contested the election, was co-opted into the seat for Ashbourne LEA.
+Keogan chose to sit for Laytown-Bettystown LEA and nominated Amanda Smith to be co-opted into the Ashbourne seat.

 Keogan made national headlines in January 2020, after she posted on her Facebook account asking whether disabled children should be microchipped following the death of Nóra Quoirin in Malaysia.
 In the same month, after she made public statements about the killing of a taxi driver in the area, Keogan's office was the subject of a suspected arson attack.
 Keogan speculated that her anti-drug views had also made her a target of local criminals.

-Following her election to the Seanad, her sister Geraldine Keogan was co-opted to fill her seat on Meath County Council.
+Following Keogan's election to the Seanad, her sister Geraldine Keogan was co-opted to fill her seat on Meath County Council.